How to make a Cinna-Mocha Latte at Home

 Cinnamon:

-Thie Cinna-Mocha latte calls for cinnamon, you can achieve a very similar flavor using pumpkin pie spice.
-It contains cinnamon along with other spices that taste delicious.
+The Cinna-Mocha latte calls for cinnamon, you can achieve a very similar flavor using pumpkin pie spice.
+It contains cinnamon along with other spices that taste delicious, and if you are like me fall flavors are delicious any time of the year.

 Sugar: